Jurisdictional Elections

 JE-40

-CbCR Transitional Safe Harbor
+Transitional Safe Harbour Election

 JE-41

-Activate this checkbox to set the top-up tax in the jurisdictional value to zero by adding a value in TT-3.1.
+When any of these options is selected, the top-up tax in the jurisdictional value is set to zero by adding a value in TT-3.1.

 Option